 Field-hunting tip

-Look in altered magnesium-rich rocks, hydrothermal alteration zones country — that is the host setting where callaghanite typically forms.
+Look in altered magnesium-rich rocks, hydrothermal alteration zones country, the host setting where callaghanite typically forms.
 If you start seeing magnesite, brucite, hydromagnesite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.